Wilderness Survival Training

 This happy discovery of fermented soured dough.
 Replaced my bland batter with a tasty, zingy, cheap, survival food.

 So, if your down to your last bag of flour.
 Or want to broaden your food choices for your next survival camp.
-And eat like cowboys and bold pioneers.
+And eat like cowpokes and bold pioneers.
 Then give this no-frills beginners sourdough starter a try.

 Accidental Starter Recipe